 New Cannabis Laws And Regulations Within Two Years.

-We can announce now that changes in how the industry is regulated will ensure only the best quality products will be available in the market place.
+That being said, we welcome the recent changes in how the industry is regulated which will ensure only the best quality products will be available in the market place.
 Until now the CBD industry has been open to abuse with a lack of clarity surrounding product quality, legality, and safety.
-Hempful is a member of the Cannabis Trades Association which represents responsible and ethical companies operating within the law.
+However, Hempful is a member of the Cannabis Trades Association which represents responsible and ethical companies operating within the law.
 It has announced a new system of regulation for cannabis products, developed in conjunction with two government departments which it is hoped will become law within two years.